 Warm a mug or Irish coffee glass by filling it with hot water.
-Allow this to sit for a few minutes, then dump out the water.
+Allow this to sit for a few minutes, then discard the water.

 - By preheating your glass, the drink will stay warmer longer.
 It's easy to do with the water from your teapot.
 Alternatively, you can heat the water-filled glass in the microwave for about 10 seconds.

 - As with any coffee drink, the caramel Irish coffee is best with freshly brewed coffee.
 The liquors act as sweeteners and creamers, so the stronger your coffee is, the better your drink will be.

 - Whipped cream in a can—such as Reddi Wip—is super easy to use and lets you create a beautiful mound on top of the drink.
 If you like a kitchen project, consider making your own whipped cream.
 It's easy and stores well so you can enjoy this drink a few days in a row.

 - For the caramel syrup, all you really need is ice cream topping.
 Alternatively, you can use a syrup designed to flavor coffees, such as those made by Torani or Amoretti.
 Be careful with these because they may pour out rather than drizzle unless you have a pump-top dispenser on the bottle.